marjacob/ruter/README.md

 # ruter

-REST based client for the Ruter JSON API written in C.
+This is a client for the REST/JSON based Ruter API written in C. I do my very best to conform to the [Linux kernel coding style](https://www.kernel.org/doc/Documentation/CodingStyle) at all times.

 ## Building